For female athletes of color, scrutiny around gender rules and identity is part of a long trend

 Female athletes of color have historically faced disproportionate scrutiny and discrimination when it comes to sex testing and false accusations that they are male or transgender, historians and anthropologists say.
 Khelif and Taiwanese boxer Lin Yu-Ting, who won her bout Sunday after similar abuse and questions about her gender, are the latest examples of women of color who have found themselves caught in the contentious debate around gender regulations and perceptions in sports.

-More women from the Global South or developing countries are affected by sex testing in sports, said Payoshni Mitra, director of the Center for Sport and Human Rights, a human rights organization based in Switzerland.
+More women from the Global South or developing countries are affected by sex testing in sports, said Payoshni Mitra, executive director of Humans of Sport, an advocacy organization that focuses on human rights issues for athletes.
 She has worked with dozens of female athletes across Asia and Africa to fight sex testing practices.

 “Sport is very Eurocentric — the approach is not necessarily global,” Mitra said.
 “We need to accept women in all their diversity.
 And we are not seeing that at this point.”